resist-js/resist/docs/en-US/GITHUB_SETUP.md

 - [Install Auto Comment Bot](https://github.com/apps/auto-comment)
 - [Install All Contributors Bot](https://github.com/apps/allcontributors/installations/new)

-## 3. Setting Up An npm Account
+## 3. Setting Up A npm Account

 > What is this?
-> For an open source project such as resist.js, it's integral for people anywhere to be able to easily install and use our product.
-Creating an npm account allows for your projects packages to be easily distributed automatically and installed by anyone with ease.
+> For an open-source project such as resist.js, it's integral for people anywhere to be able to easily install and use our product.
+Creating a npm account allows for your projects packages to be easily distributed automatically and installed by anyone with ease.

 > This step is only applicable if you intend for your mono-repository to be open-source.
 > If you intend for it to be private (such as for internal company use), you can skip to the next step.